ShadowCloneLabs/GlutamateMCPServers/src/uiassist/README.md

 # UI Assist MCP Server

 A Model Context Protocol (MCP) server that connects with the UI Assist Chrome extension to help with UI-based input in web development.
+This server implements the SSE (Server-Sent Events) transport type for MCP communication.

 ## Description